 When I’m off, I love traveling with my husband, and we love snow skiing and motorcycle riding.

-What has been one of your most challenging or rewarding films you have worked on?
+What has been one of the most challenging or rewarding films you have worked on?

 One of the most challenging films I’ve worked on is also the most rewarding.
 While mixing MONEYBALL, there were many vintage and archival recordings from real broadcasts and baseball games.
 There were also new recordings with specific information to help tell the story that was much “cleaner” than the archival recordings so we needed to blend the two seamlessly so that the audience wouldn’t notice the difference.
 This was a challenge, but it also landed my team an Oscar nomination for sound mixing.